ashleyealbertson1/Horiseon/README.md

 ### I added alt tags to all images

-### There were a ton of divs, so I changed these wherever applicable
+### There were a ton of divs, so I changed these to more semantic HTML tags wherever applicable

 ### I added a main tag for the main part of the page